The charge transfer efficiency (CTE) of the UVIS detector has inevitably been

 /pix, there is minimal improvement in retaining charge from faint sources (Anderson et al., 2012

 In order to determine the necessary post-flash level to use for mitigating CTE

-provides such estimates, including contributions from sky, dark, zodiacal light, earthshine, and airglow.
+provides such estimates, including contributions from sky, dark, zodiacal light, earthshine, airglow, and a selected level of post-flash.
 In addition, empirical backgrounds as measured on all WFC3/UVIS frames in the archive are summarized in the Appendix of WFC3 ISR 2012-12

 .
 If the natural background of the exposure will be higher than 12 e-

 /pix then there is no need to add post-flash.
 For images with very low background levels, enough post-flash should be applied to achieve ~12 e-

 Observers invoke post-flash in APT by choosing the exposure optional parameter